Query

 startAfter(10)

-get at most n documents
+Get at most n documents:

-run the query
+run the query (get)

-real-time listener over the query
+real-time listener

 const unsub = onSnapshot(query, (qs) => {